henryhawke/blue-ridge-bonsai/DESIGN.md

 Like the Blue Ridge Mountains themselves, our visual hierarchy creates depth through overlapping layers.
 Content emerges from mist-like backgrounds, revealing itself gradually as users navigate deeper into their journey.

 #### 4. Crafted Naturalism (作られた自然)
-Our design celebrates the Japanese concept of *shu-ha-ri* (learn-adapt-transcend) and Appalachian craftsmanship traditions.
-Every element shows the hand of its maker while serving its purpose with quiet dignity.
+Our design celebrates the Japanese concept of *shu-ha-ri* (learn-adapt-transcend) and thoughtful digital craftsmanship.
+Every element shows intentional design while serving its purpose with quiet dignity.

 > *Sidebar: **Shu-Ha-Ri** (守破離)*
 > *Font: Noto Sans JP*
 > *The three stages of mastery: first learn the rules, then break the rules, then transcend the rules.
 This applies to both bonsai cultivation and design evolution.*

-> *"A well-made thing carries the spirit of its maker.
-Whether it's a hickory chair or a website button, you can feel the care that went into it."*
-> *— Appalachian craft tradition*

 ## Overview

-This design system creates a harmonious balance between traditional Japanese bonsai aesthetics and modern Appalachian mountain culture, reflecting the unique character of the Blue Ridge Bonsai Society.
+This design system creates a harmonious balance between traditional Japanese bonsai aesthetics and the natural beauty of the Blue Ridge Mountains, reflecting the unique character of the Blue Ridge Bonsai Society.
 The design emphasizes tranquility, natural beauty, and accessibility while maintaining a sophisticated, professional appearance.

 ## Design Philosophy